These terms of engagement and information apply to all work undertaken by Greenwood Roche.

 Our duty of care is to you and not to any other person.
 Before any other person may rely on our advice, we must expressly agree to this.
 However, this duty of care is subject to the overriding duties owed to the courts and to the justice system.

-We are required to comply with binding law including:
+We are required to comply with all laws applicable to us in all jurisdictions, including:

-We will undertake due diligence, monitoring and reporting and liaise with banks, the Police and other entities as required to comply with such laws.
+We may be required to undertake customer (client) due diligence on you, persons acting on your behalf and other relevant persons such as beneficial owners and controlling persons.
+We may not be able to begin acting, or to continue acting, for you until that is completed will undertake due diligence, monitoring and reporting and liaise with banks, the Police and other entities as required to comply with such laws.

 These terms will also apply to any future engagement, whether or not we send you another copy of them.